griestopf/BlenderWebGodot/README.md

 1. To export the current 3D-contents of your Blender file, go to File → Export → Web Exporter.

 2. Choose a place to save your web export.
-Depending on the platform you are working on, the file export dialog will prompt you to either choose a ".bat" file (Windows), a ".command" file (Mac OS) or a ".bash" file (Linux).
+Depending on the platform you are working on, the file export dialog will prompt you to either choose a ".bat" file (Windows), a ".command" file (macOS) or a ".bash" file (Linux).
 This will be the file allowing you to start the web browser locally on your machine by double-clicking it.
 The web-application containing your exported 3D contents will be written to a sub-folder with the same name.

 ## Running locally